-- The main causes of mental stress for students included bearing living costs (59%), increases in tuition fees (44%), and academic performance (44%). - Most students worked part-time (74%) while studying, and only 30% were extremely satisfied with their work experience.
+• The main causes of mental stress for students included bearing living costs (59%), increases in tuition fees (44%), and academic performance (44%).

+• The majority of students worked part-time (74%) while studying, and only 30% were extremely satisfied with their work experience.